What Is End-of-Life Management for Photovoltaics?

 According to the International Renewable Energy Agency, cumulative end-of-life PV waste in the United States in 2030 is projected to be between 0.17 and 1 million tons.
 To put that in perspective, there are 200 million tons of solid waste, excluding recycled and composted materials, generated in the United States each year.
 While weather damage and installation errors cause most end-of-life issues now, some consumers and plant operators may choose to upgrade their panels before the warranty period expires or to take advantage of technological improvements.

-Recycling processes for cadmium telluride and silicon PV modules exist, but in the U.S., the total cost of recycling is greater than the cost to landfill.
+Recycling processes for cadmium telluride and silicon PV modules exist, but in the U.S., the total cost of recycling is greater than the cost of disposing in a landfill.
 Focusing on PV end-of-life management will help the U.S. Department of Energy Solar Energy Technologies Office (SETO) reduce the environmental impacts of solar energy and ultimately make solar energy more affordable.
 Learn more about SETO’s goals.

 SETO Research in PV End-of-Life Management